vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 * **Subclasses helpfully "improving" things**: Without `final`, every entity that extends `AbstractEntity` is one well-meaning override away from re-introducing the exact bugs the rest of this article exists to prevent.
 Someone *will* think, "Oh, I'll just add a quick comparison on `email` here, no big deal."
 It is a big deal.
 Two seconds later you are back to mismatched buckets and ghost entities.

-* **Lombok's drive-by drive-bys**: Slap `@Data` or `@EqualsAndHashCode` on an entity and Lombok will cheerfully generate fresh `equals`/`hashCode` methods on the subclass, shadowing ours. `final` is the polite way to tell Lombok to take a walk.
-Don't let overly helpful Lombok ruin your day!

 * **The Hibernate proxy contract is delicate**: The whole "compare via effective class" dance only works if every entity in the hierarchy goes through the same code path.
 Allow overrides and any one entity can quietly opt out, breaking comparisons between proxies and real instances in genuinely mysterious ways.

 * **Future-you protection**: `final` is a love letter from current-you to 3 AM-you.
 Current-you knows the trade-offs.
 3 AM-you, exhausted and Slack-pinged, will absolutely "just temporarily" override `equals` to ship a bug fix. `final` is the door slamming shut before you can do something you'll regret.

 If you genuinely believe you need different `equals`/`hashCode` semantics for a specific entity, that is a strong hint that entity does not want to extend `AbstractEntity`.
 Build a different base class.
-Do not smuggle exceptions through overrides.

 </details>

 ## How to Use This Beautiful Thing

 Most of your entities?

 Just extend `AbstractEntity` and forget about implementing `equals()` and `hashCode()`.
 They'll work correctly with dynamic IDs right out of the box.
 No fuss.
 No muss.

 Got a special snowflake entity with a concrete ID?
 Just override one method:

 ```java
 @Entity
 public class UserProfile extends AbstractEntity<String> {

   @Id
   private String username;  // Set by application before saving